smomara/Grokking-Algorithms-Study-Material/README.md

 9. [Dynamic Programming](./Chapter09/README.md)
 10. [K-Nearest Neighbors](./Chapter10/README.md)

-Each chapter folder contains:
+Each chapter's README.md file contains:

-- `README.md`: Chapter summary, key concepts and a recap.
+- Chapter summary, key concepts, and a recap
-- `code/`: Code snippets and examples in various programming languages.
+- Code snippets and examples
-- `exercises/`: Exercises and their solutions related to the chapter.
+- Exercises and their solutions related to the chapter

 Happy learning!